Inklingo

 nounA2general

-Use 'kit' for a pre-packaged collection of specific items or tools intended for a particular task, such as a sewing kit or a first-aid kit.
+Use 'kit' when referring to a pre-packaged collection of specific items or components, often for a hobby or repair, like a sewing kit or a model kit.

 A small, open wooden box containing three distinct tools: a red hammer, a yellow screwdriver, and a blue wrench, illustrating a collection of components.